mas-bandwidth/yojimbo/README.md

 **yojimbo** is a network library for client/server games with dedicated servers.

-It's designed around the networking requirements of competitive multiplayer games such as first person shooters.
+It's designed around the networking requirements of competitive multiplayer games like first person shooters.

 As such it provides a time critical networking layer over UDP, with a client/server architecture supporting up to 64 players per-dedicated server instance.

 ## Status